Published By Janet Gershen-Siegel at November 4th, 2018

 Not every vendor can help like true starter credit can.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs move onto the retail credit tier.
-These are companies which include Office Depot and Staples.
-These companies are likelier to have products you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs move onto retail credit.

 Use the corporation’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then progress to the fleet credit tier.
+Are there more accounts reporting?
+Then progress to fleet credit.
 These are service providers such as BP and Conoco.
-Use this credit to purchase, fix, and take care of vehicles.
+Use this credit to purchase fuel, and to fix and take care of vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been responsibly managing the credit you’ve up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are companies such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make certain it is being reported and attend to any mistakes as soon as possible.
-Get in the habit of checking credit reports and digging into the particulars, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost at the CRAs.
 Update the data if there are errors or the relevant information is incomplete.

 So, what’s all this monitoring for?
 It’s to fix business credit mistakes in your records.
 Mistakes in your credit report(s) can be fixed.
 But the CRAs usually want you to dispute in a particular way.